 Critical thinking is an important skill for students to learn and can benefit them long after they leave the University.
 However, it can be difficult to find ways to teach this type of thinking to students.
 This presentation will provide ideas for teaching critical thinking within any discipline by using metacognitive “wrappers” for various assignments and activities.

-Register.
+To attend, you must Register.
 The registration deadline is Monday, December 7 at 11:45 p.m.
 If you register, you will be sent your log-in information prior to the event.